CyberRacc/ruby-stock-picker/README.md

 ### The Purpose of Nested Loops

 - The nested loops allow you to systematically explore every "buy day" and "sell day" pair.
 This brute-force approach ensures you don't miss any combination that could potentially yield the highest profit.
-- While this might not be the most efficient method for very large arrays (due to its O(n^2) time complexity), it's a straightforward and reliable way to find the correct answer for the problem at hand.

 ### Understanding Through a Simplified Example